top of page

 Broadly speaking, there are two types of keywords: short-tail and long-tail.
 Short-tail are search queries such as 'Bristol physiotherapist' or 'Bath florist'.
 Long-tail keywords are longer, more niche phrases such as 'Bristol physiotherapist women over 40' or 'Bath florist dried flowers'.

-Short-tail keywords have a lot more search volume – i.e. there are a lot of websites using the same keywords – so they're a lot harder to rank for.
+Short-tail keywords have a lot more search volume – i.e. more people type these into Google – so they're a lot harder to rank for due to increased competition from other sites.
 Long-tail keywords are more specific, so usually have lower search volumes and are therefore easier to rank for.

 Choosing keywords for your creative business website

-When deciding what keywords to include, the first thing to do is answer this question: what do you do, who do you do it for, and where do you do it?
+When deciding what keywords to include, I always advise people to answer these four questions: what do you do, who do you do it for, how do you do it and where do you do it?
+These will form the basis of you thinking about how people will find your site through search engines.

-Taking your keyword research up a notch, you can also research keywords using programmes such as Ahrefs, Moz and Google Ad Words.
-These can help you see search volumes for keywords, compare sites who already use them, and find related terms.
+Once you've done this, you can start backing up your initial research with more data-driven research using programmes such as Ahrefs, Moz or Keywords Everywhere.
+These can help you see search volumes for keywords, compare sites who already use them, find out how hard it'll be to rank for them and find related terms.

 Adding keywords to your business website